-Deferral elections.
+Distribution elections.

-- For contributions before 2005: Participants could opt to receive the deferred amounts either at retirement or on a specific date. - Contributions after January 1, 2005: Participants may elect either a lump sum distribution at termination of employment or installment distributions for up to 15 years following retirement.
-Participants may make a one-time change of distribution election or timing (at least one year before retirement), provided that the changed distribution cannot begin until five years after the original distribution date.
+- For contributions before 2005: Participants could opt to receive the deferred amounts on a specific date, at retirement, or in installments up to 15 years following retirement.
+Participants may make a one-time change of distribution election or timing (at least one year before retirement). - Contributions after January 1, 2005: Participants may elect either a lump-sum distribution at termination of employment or installment distributions for up to 15 years following retirement.
+Participants may make a one-time change of the distribution election or timing (at least one year before retirement), provided that the changed distribution cannot begin until five years after the original distribution date.